 Course Withdrawal: Changes in schedules that occur during the drop/add period of the semester are not indicated on the transcript.
-If a student withdraws from a class after the drop/add period, the grade (withdraw -W, withdraw passing-WP, withdraw failing-WF) will be recorded on the transcript according to the recommendation of the instructor.
+If a student withdraws from a class after the drop/add period, the grade (withdraw W) will be recorded on the transcript.
 Failure to attend classes does not constitute official withdrawal from a course.